-42. The diagnosis of Gender Dysphoria (capitalized) is a serious medical condition, and it is codified in the American Psychiatric Association's Diagnostic and Statistical Manual of

-Mental Disorders (DSM).
-The current version, known as the Fifth Edition, Text Revision (DSMtwo major diagnostic criteria:
+- 47. The term "gender dysphoria" is distress related to the incongruence between one's gender identity and attributes related to one's sex assigned at birth. - 48.
+The diagnosis of Gender Dysphoria (capitalized) is a serious medical condition, and it is codified in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM).
+The current version, known as the Fifth Edition, Text Revision (DSM-5-TR), was released in 2022. - 49.
+The DSM's diagnosis of Gender Dysphoria in Adolescents and Adults involves two major diagnostic criteria:

-5-TR), was released in 2022.

-43. The DSM's diagnosis of Gender Dysphoria in Adolescents and Adults involves

-- A. A marked incongruence between one's experienced/expressed gender and assigned gender, of at least 6 months duration, as manifested by at least two of the following: - 1.
+- A. A marked incongruence between one's experienced/expressed gender and assigned gender, of at least 6 months duration, as manifested by at least two of the following (one of which must be Criterion A1): - 1.
 A marked incongruence between one's experienced/expressed gender and primary or secondary sex characteristics. - 2.
 A strong desire to be rid of one's primary and/or secondary sex characteristics because of a marked incongruence with one's experienced/expressed gender. - 3.
 A strong desire for the primary and/or secondary sex characteristics of the other gender. - 4.
 A strong desire to be of the other gender (or some alternative gender different from one's assigned gender). - 5.
 A strong desire to be treated as the other gender (or some alternative gender different from one's assigned gender). - 6.
-A strong conviction that one has the typical feelings and reactions of the other gender (or some alternative gender different from one's assigned gender). - B. The condition is associated with clinically significant distress or impairment in social, occupational, or other important areas of functioning.

-44. Gender dysphoria is a condition that is highly amenable to treatment, and the prevailing treatment for it is highly effective.

-45. When untreated, gender dysphoria can cause significant distress including increased risk of depression, anxiety, self-harm and suicidality.
-It can also impair individuals'

-ability to function in all aspects of life, including school or work, and in family and other personal relationships.
-These risks decline when transgender individuals are supported and live according to their gender identity.

-46. With access to medically-indicated care, transgender people can experience significant and potentially complete relief from their symptoms of gender dysphoria.
+A strong conviction that one has the typical feelings and reactions of the other gender (or some alternative gender different from one's assigned gender). - B. The condition is associated with clinically significant distress or impairment in social, occupational, or other important areas of functioning. - 50.
+Gender dysphoria is a condition that is highly amenable to treatment, and the prevailing treatment for it is highly effective. - 51.
+When untreated, gender dysphoria can cause significant distress including increased risk of depression, anxiety, self-harm and suicidality.
+It can also impair individuals' ability to function in all aspects of life, including school or work, and in family and other personal relationships.
+These risks decline when transgender individuals are supported and live according to their gender identity. - 52.
+With access to medically-indicated care, transgender people can experience significant and potentially complete relief from their symptoms of gender dysphoria.
 Not only is this documented in scientific literature and published data, but I have witnessed this in thousands of patients over three decades.